nemozny/lineageos-galaxy-watch/README.md

 # lineageos-galaxy-watch
 Enable Galaxy Watch on LineageOS with Samsung Galaxy S10

 If you attempt to install the Galaxy Wear app from the App Store, it will likely exit due to LineageOS detection.
 This OS check appears to be more lenient on non-Samsung phones.
-The goal is to install a Magisk module to pass this OS check.
+The goal is to install a Magisk/Lygisk module to pass this OS check.

 Github repo [lineageos-galaxy-watch](https://github.com/nemozny/lineageos-galaxy-watch) for any issues or comments.